Yomna-Kamal-MYHA/Yomna-Kamal-MYHA/README.md

 - 👋 Hi, I’m @Yomna-Kamal-MYHA
 - 👀 I’m interested in UI UX design
-- 🌱 I’m currently learning UI UX design for mobile applications & wesites
+- 🌱 I’m currently learning UI UX design for mobile applications & websites
 - 💞️ I’m looking to collaborate on a lot of projects to learn
 - 📫 How to reach me https://www.behance.net/yomnakamalMYHA